What is Equal Equity?

 |Festival of Equity – Part 4||White Practitioners in Black Spaces w/ Dr Brendon King Author of Young Black Street Masculinities||30th Mar||19:00||Watch here|

 |Festival of Equity – Part 5||Are we healing the wounded or wounded healers? w/ Jenny Chigwende||31th Mar||19:00||Watch here|

-Equal Equity delivered a series of webinars and discussions including:
+Equal Equity have also delivered a series of webinars and discussions including: